Sugar Free Teriyaki Sauce

 Instructions

-- Place the Lakanto sweetener, tamari, pineapple juice (or water), garlic, ginger, and cayenne in a medium sauce pan.
+- Place sweetener, tamari/ gluten-free soy sauce, pineapple juice (or water), garlic, ginger, and cayenne in a small sauce pan.

 - Add the stevia, orange zest, sesame oil and xanthan gum.
 Whisk together and continue cooking for a minute or so until the sauce starts to thicken.